28th December 1941 (Sun)

 Admiral Chan Chak made a triumphant entry into Waichow with Lt-Cmd Gandy and his Ships Company who had fulfilled their obligation to deliver the Chinese Adm and his staff into Free China against all the odds, following the fiasco in Aberdeen Channel.

-Kelly & Purchase, the two youngest members of the party carried the White Ensign and Chinese National Flag either side of the Adm and the town Mayor as they marched into town past the Chief Magistrate and Deputy Garrison Commander Major-General Loh Mau Fan, amidst firecrackers and all the noise the locals could muster.
+Kelly & Purchase, the two youngest members of the party carried the White Ensign and Chinese National Flag either side of the Admiral and the town Mayor .
+Leading Seaman Ernie AKA Pony Moore playing his harmica with a host of ratings using their combes wrapped with tissue paper accompanying him as they marched into town past the Chief Magistrate and Deputy Garrison Commander Major-General Loh Mau Fan, amidst firecrackers and all the noise the locals could muster.

 L/S Les Barker "On arrival we were met by Chinese army officials at a building just outside the army